Roshan9807950330/Map-Integration/README.md

 # Map-Integration

 Understanding the concept of API fetching by integrating <a href = "https://console.cloud.google.com/apis/library/maps-backend.googleapis.com?project=maps-api-437207">"Maps Javascript API"</a> provided by <a href="https://console.cloud.google.com/">Google Clouds</a>.

 ## Installing / Getting started

-A quick introduction of the minimal setup you need to get it running.
+==A quick introduction of the minimal setup you need to get it running.==

 ## Get an API key

 This section explains how to authenticate your app to the <a href = "https://console.cloud.google.com/apis/library/maps-backend.googleapis.com?project=maps-api-437207">Maps Javascript API</a> using our your own API key.
 <br>Follow these steps to get an API key:
 <br>1.
 Go to the <a href="https://console.cloud.google.com/">Google Cloud Console</a>.